jon-jacky/Piety/vt_terminal/keyseq.md

 returns that character.
 If the character is the last character in a multicharacter sequence, this function returns the whole sequence including the prefix  character(s) and the last character.

-Also, the function might read multiple characters in one call, if more than one character arrived since the last call.
-This might happen for special function keys, arrow keys etc. that include a prefix plus contents, all sent rapidly.
-If the function reads more than a single character in one call, it immediately returns the entire sequence of characters it read.

 Each key sequence begins with prefix character or characters indicating more follows.
 ESC is the prefix for the meta commands and terminal control